-Although such acts of vandalism as defacing corporate websites are still commonplace, nowadays, hackers prefer gaining access to the sensitive data residing on the database server because of the immense pay-offs in selling the data.
+Although acts of vandalism such as defacing corporate websites are still commonplace, nowadays, hackers prefer gaining access to the sensitive data residing on the database server because of the pay-offs in selling the data.

 The costs of not giving due attention to your web security are extensive with a possible financial burden that may result in:

 - Loss of customer confidence, trust and reputation with the consequent harm to brand equity and possible effects on revenue and profitability